shybovycha/shybovycha.github.io/_drafts/2024-05-12-more-than-typescript.md

 title: 'More than TypeScript'
 ---

-Back in 2011 frontend was a very different thing - JavaScript had no `class`, `Object.entries` / `Object.keys`, promises were a proof of concept idea (unless 3rd party library [bluebird](https://github.com/petkaantonov/bluebird)) and Node was v0.10.
+Back in 2011 frontend was a very different thing - JavaScript had no `class`, `Object.entries` / `Object.keys`, promises were a proof of concept idea (unless you used 3rd party library [bluebird](https://github.com/petkaantonov/bluebird)) and Node was v0.10.

-Then came [CoffeeScript](https://coffeescript.org/), which added nice helper features to JavaScript - list comprehensions, classes and if _statements_ (meaning you could use them for variable assignment):
+Then came [CoffeeScript](https://coffeescript.org/), which added nice helper features to JavaScript - list comprehensions, classes, string interpolation and if _statements_ (meaning you could use them for variable assignment):

 ```coffeescript
 # if statements